Greatest Rap Albums of All Time

 Fan FAQs

-Why is the battle between Aquemini and Ready to Die so tight?
+Why is the matchup between Aquemini and Ready to Die so tight in the Greatest Rap Albums of All Time league?